Painters Insurance

 Why do painters need insurance?

 Whether you do detailed interior work or commercial exterior painting, an accident could have a big financial impact on your small business.
-Painting insurance can cover expenses related to ladder injuries, vehicle accidents, damaged customer property, lawsuits, and more.
+Painting insurance can cover expenses related to ladder injuries, vehicle accidents, damaged property, lawsuits, and more.
+It may also help you meet client or contract requirements.

 Contractor rolling new paint on a wall at a client worksite.